By Mitch Fortune

 8. Save time for dancing by doing a first look and getting your photos wrapped up before the reception begins.
 You can also have a shorter cocktail hour, don't delay dinner, skip the toasts (or limit your toast makers), and skip the other formalities that don't appeal to you so that you can save more time for dancing.
 Inevitably things will get delayed at some point and then suddenly your dance party is only 45 minutes or an hour long.
 Cut down on the activities and formalities and create more time for the actual party!
 You will be glad you did!

 9. Don't try and make last minute changes.
 Your DJ and your event planner have worked tirelessly to create a timeline and order of events that everyone else will be working around.
 Changing things up last minute is a recipe for miscommunication and a potential disaster.
 We are happy to adapt during the course of an event and adjust if things are falling behind or moving quicker than scheduled.
-Please, however, don't try to throw in new activities or change ceremony music last minute.
+Please, however, don't try to throw in new activities, change the order of introductions or swap ceremony songs last minute.
 This really stresses out everyone involved.

 10. One room venues are truly the best.
 Venues in which everything is happening in one space are truly the best for creating a good dance party.
 Everyone one of your guests will be with in earshot and can visibly see the dance floor.
 When things start getting hot on the dance floor, guests will be more likely to join in.
 They will also not miss their favorite songs when they are played and everyone will be present for each and every activity.

 --Mitch Fortune is the owner of Remix Weddings and has 20 years of experience working as a mobile and wedding DJ.